pgmtx/mblue/content/blog/product-integrals.md

 ## Introduction

-Product integrals are annoying: you have to be extremely careful with varying signs, and recursion makes it even harder.
+Product integrals are annoying: you have to be extremely careful with varying signs, and recursion makes them even harder.

 When I talk about product integration, I mean using this formula: